lucax88x/PrimitiveObsession/README.md

 The compiler wouldn't, and that's a pity;

-* `withParameter` references parameters by name, as a string, so simple refactoring tasks such as renaming variables become very fragile.
+* `withParameter` references parameters by name, as a string, so simple refactoring tasks such as renaming variables become very fragile.<br />
 The following code compiles, but it will throw an exception at runtime the moment you will try to resolve `Foo`:

 ```csharp